jeffersonfparil/jeffersonfparil.github.io/_posts/2023-06-24-climate-data-from-bom.md

-# Climate data from the Bureau of Meteorology (BOM) of the Autralian government
+# Climate data from the Bureau of Meteorology (BOM) of the Australian government

 Publicly available climate information is available from the [Bureau of Meteorology](http://www.bom.gov.au/climate/maps/averages/).